 Pardot prides itself on providing a centralized marketing automation platform.
 Offering email marketing, reporting, sales intelligence, social marketing and tons of lead gen features, Pardot is one of the most comprehensive platforms out there.
 It also includes easy CRM integration to keep your customer and lead data synced at all times.

 Marketo makes it easy to generate more interest through SEO, and to capture those leads through list-building tools.
-The analytic tools provided make it easy to measure how effective individual campaigns are, as well as to nurture those individual leads and urge them through the buying funnel.
+The analytics tools provided make it easy to measure how effective individual campaigns are, as well as to nurture those individual leads and urge them through the buying funnel.
 And with mobile software, your campaigns are accessible right from your smartphone.
 You can do a more thorough comparison of Marketo and Pardot in our Pardot vs Marketo comparison article.